OpenDSA/OpenDSA/Exercises/PL/README.md

-# Source Directory for Exercises in the OpenDSA Programming Languages book
+# Source Directory for exercises in the OpenDSA Programming Languages book

 The development effort is being coordinated by David Furcy (furcyd@uwosh.edu) and Tom Naps (naps@uwosh.edu)